-In 2014, the Tennessee Department of Health's (TDH) Environmental Epidemiology Program (EEP) participated in the Association of State and Territorial Health Officials' (ASTHO) Environmental Public Health Tracking (EPHT) State-to-State Fellowship Program for submission of Hospital Discharge Data to the Centers for Disease Control and Prevention's (CDC) National Environmental Public Health Tracking Network.
+In 2014, the Tennessee Department of Health's (TDH) Environmental Epidemiology Program (EEP) participated in the Association of State and Territorial Health Officials' (ASTHO) Environmental Public Health Tracking (EPHT) State-to-State Fellowship Program for submission of Hospital Discharge Data to the Centers for Disease Control and Prevention's (CDC) National Environmental Public Health Tracking Network (EPHT).

 Since 1982, the Environmental Epidemiology Program (EEP) has been Tennessee's environmental public health response program.
-EEP is part of Communicable and Environmental Diseases & Emergency Preparedness (CEDEP) of the TDH.
+EEP is part of TDH's Communicable and Environmental Diseases & Emergency Preparedness (CEDEP) group.
 EEP's participation as an Agency for Toxic Substances and Disease Registry (ATSDR) Cooperative Agreement partner has helped us become a successful, efficient, and trusted environmental public health program.
-We have investigated many different environmental exposure scenarios and, in response, implemented action plans to protect public health.
+We have investigated many different types of environmental exposures and, in response, have implemented action plans to protect public health.
 We have provided assistance to ATSDR, the US Environmental Protection Agency (EPA), our state regulatory agency the Tennessee Department of Environment and Conservation (TDEC), the Tennessee Department of Agriculture, as well as to concerned citizens, local governments, and legislative officials.
 We maintain a surveillance system as part of the ATSDR's National Toxic Substance Incidents Program (NTSIP).
 We record acute toxic chemical release incidents to develop prevention and outreach activities.
 On January 1, 2013, carbon monoxide (CO) poisoning became a reportable event in Tennessee.
 EEP is now tracking carbon monoxide poisoning events throughout the state.

 In 2013, TDH's EEP participated in the ASTHO's Tracking Peer-to-Peer Fellowship Program.
 Missouri (MO) was our mentor state.
 Major accomplishments of the fellowship included a site visit to MO and an in-person networking session at CDC.
 During the site visit, TDH EEP developed a good working relationship with MO.
 MO's EPHT staff explained their online, interactive, and queriable EPHT portal.
 TDH EEP learned the strengths of a good EPHT portal as well as some pitfalls to avoid.
-During the networking session, the CDC tracking branch shared emerging methods, upcoming events, and ongoing work being done within the EPHT network on the national scale.
-There was a discussion of the "Future of the Fellowship: Hospitalization Data."
-This discussion helped EEP immensely by talking about problems and solutions of implementing EPHT in the future.
-A substantial benefit was the networking opportunity with other EPHT fellows and CDC staff.
-The contacts made during the session will be useful resources as Tennessee moves forward to implement EPHT.
+During the in-person networking session, the CDC tracking branch shared emerging methods, upcoming events, and ongoing work being done within the EPHT network on the national scale.
+The "Future of the Fellowship: Hospitalization Data" was discussed.
+This discussion helped EEP immensely by talking about problems and solutions of implementing EPHT.
+Another benefit was the networking opportunity with other EPHT fellows and CDC staff.
+The contacts made by our ASTHO fellowship will be useful resources as Tennessee moves forward to implement EPHT.